 6) Put relationships first

 Putting the people you want to spend time with over the activity is a great way to not only bat away the FOMO, but also give you major friend/family/partner points.
 Thinking about that friend of a friend on Insta who has hopped over to Europe for a big festival this year?
-Make some plans with your bestie or hang with the family, or anyone you really value.
+Make some plans with your bestie or hang with the family, or really anyone you really value.
 Putting the people above the thing, no matter what it is, will help you feel more grateful for the memories you are making right now.

 7) Make the most of your alone time